 At the same time I started flogging home made wine to my mates from sixth-form.
 This growing interest in fermentation led me to spend my summers working as a cellar rat in some interesting estates in various parts of the world – in the Napa Valley [Stag’s Leap Wine Cellars], the Adelaide Hills [Petaluma] and Bordeaux [Château Palmer].
 After university [I ran the University Wine Society and Blind Tasting team at Cambridge] I ended up working in television.
 It’s what I’ve done, on and off, for the past twenty years.
 Mostly it’s been observational docs and current affairs with a bit of factual thrown in.
 I’m really proud of the docs I’ve made at Landmark Films, October Films and Quicksilver Media.
 I’ve just finished up on a seven-year project with Normal Life Pictures.
 Called On a Knife Edge the doc follows the coming-of-age of a teenage boy from an exceptional Native American family in South Dakota.
-The film premiered at the 16th San Francisco Documentary Festival this June.
+The film premiered at the 16th San Francisco Documentary Festival in June 2017.
 If you want to read a piece about the film on MovieMaker then click here.
 There is a review on Film Inquiry here.
 On a Knife Edge has since been to a further 15 international film festivals, been screened on America Reframed on the PBS World Channel and on the Al Jazeera English Witness strand.